18th Annual Conference on HIV/AIDS & Aging

 This event will be taking place in the Rooftop Ballroom at the Omni Parker House hotel.
 NEAETC will be capping participation at 100 to allow for moderate social-distancing.
 Masks will be required for all participants, exhibitors, and staff except when eating, regardless of vaccination status.
 If you have any questions about COVID protocols or any other questions about this event, please contact Amanda Hart: ahart@accesshealthma.org.

-Accreditation Statement: This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Massachusetts Medical School Office of Continuing Medical Education and New England AIDS Education and Training Center.
+Accreditation Statement: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of UMass Chan Medical School and New England AIDS Education and Training Center.
+The UMass Chan Medical School is accredited by the ACCME to provide continuing medical education for physicians.
 The UMMS-OCME is accredited by the ACCME to provide continuing medical education for physicians.

 Credit Designation Statement: The University of Massachusetts Medical School designates this live activity for a maximum of 5.5AMA PRA Category 1 Credit(s)™.